Robert Henri: Ashcan School

 By 1895, Henri had come to reconsider his earlier love of Impressionism, calling it a "new academicism."
 He was urging his friends and proteges to create a new, more realistic art that would speak directly to their own time and experience.
 He believed that it was the right moment for American painters to seek out fresh, less genteel subjects in the modern American city.
 The paintings by Henri, Sloan, Glackens, Luks, Shinn, and others of their acquaintance that were inspired by this outlook eventually came to be called the Ashcan School of American art.
 They spurned academic painting and Impressionism as an art of mere surfaces.
 Art critic Robert Hughes declared that, "Henri wanted art to be akin to journalism.
 He wanted paint to be as real as mud, as the clods of horse-shit and snow, that froze on Broadway in the winter, as real a human product as sweat, carrying the unsuppressed smell of human life."
 Ashcan painters began to attract public attention in the same decade in which the realist fiction of Stephen Crane, Theodore Dreiser, and Frank Norris was finding its audience and the muckraking journalists were calling attention to slum conditions.

 For several years, Henri divided his time between Philadelphia and Paris, where he met the Canadian artist James Wilson Morrice.
 Morrice introduced Henri to the practice of painting pochades on tiny wood panels that could be carried in a coat pocket along with a small kit of brushes and oil.
 This method facilitated the kind of spontaneous depictions of urban scenes which would come to be associated with his mature style.

 In 1898, Henri married Linda Craige, a student from his private art class.
 The couple spent the next two years on an extended honeymoon in France, during which time Henri prepared canvases to submit to the Salon.
 In 1899 he exhibited "Woman in Manteau" and La Neige ("The Snow"), which was purchased by the French government for display in the Musée du Luxembourg.
-He taught at the Veltin School for Girls beginning in 1900 and at the New York School of Art from 1902, where his students included Joseph Stella, Edward Hopper and his future wife Josephine Nivison, Rockwell Kent, George Bellows, Norman Raeben, Louis D. Fancher, and Stuart Davis.
+He taught at the Veltin School for Girls beginning in 1900 and at the New York School of Art from 1902, where his students included Joseph Stella, Edward Hopper and his future wife Josephine Nivison, Rockwell Kent, George Bellows, Norman Raeben, Louis D. Fancher, Stuart Davis and Carl Sprinchorn.
 In 1905, Linda, long in poor health, died.
 Three years later, Henri remarried; his new wife, Marjorie Organ, was a twenty-two-year-old cartoonist for the New York Journal.
 (Henri's 1911 portrait of Marjorie, The Masquerade Dress, is one of his most famous paintings and hangs in the permanent collection of the Metropolitan Museum of Art.)

-In 1906, Henri was elected to the National Academy of Design, but when painters in his circle were rejected for the Academy's 1907 exhibition, he accused fellow jurors of bias and walked off the jury, resolving to organize a show of his own.
-He would later refer to the Academy as "a cemetery of art."
+In 1906, Henri was elected to the National Academy of Design, but when painters in his circle were rejected for the academy's 1907 exhibition, he accused fellow jurors of bias and walked off the jury, resolving to organize a show of his own.
+He would later refer to the academy as "a cemetery of art."